 And several states nationwide have passed data security laws to hold businesses who suffer data breaches accountable and make them provide instant notifications regarding any breaches that occur.

 All in all, more U.S. states (and other countries) will continue to come out with their own versions of the CCPA and GDPR.
-The U.S. may even develop its own overriding privacy law at some point.
+The U.S. may even develop its own overriding privacy law.

-Whatever new rules go into effect, one thing has become evident: CCPA compliance is a must.
+Whatever new rules go into effect, one thing is now evident: CCPA compliance is a must.

-Chances are, your organization experienced some panic in 2018 when attempting to comply with GDPR.
+Chances are, your brand experienced some panic in 2018 when attempting to comply with GDPR.
 (You weren’t alone: Countless companies weren’t prepared for GDPR compliance.)

 As of August 2019, the data privacy law compliance situation appears to be repeating itself, as just 8% of brands say they’re prepared for CCPA compliance once the consumer regulation begins.

-With the IAB CCPA Compliance Framework finalized — new data access provisions for brands, language around what constitutes a consumer or household, etc. — it can certainly be tough t to keep up with the latest additions and revisions to the California Consumer Privacy Act.
+With the IAB CCPA Compliance Framework finalized — new data access provisions for brands, language around what constitutes a consumer or household, etc. — it can certainly be tough t to keep up with the latest additions and revisions to the CCPA.

 If you operate in California (or plan to once the measure is signed into law), CCPA compliance should be a top priority.
 Chances are, your leadership team has recognized as much already.
 Now all you need is the right consent management platform or functionality in place for your brand.